qinqian/GCAP/README.md

 Check whether `pdflatex`(pdflatex (Version 3.141592-1.21a-2.2 (Web2C 7.5.4))) is executable or not.
 For d
 python3 module `jinja2` is a template module for rendering latex document:

 	pip-3.2 install jinja2
+    # possible problem, use python >=3.3 with latest jinja2 version
+    # or use python3.2 with jinja 2.5
 	# for options
 	pip-3.2 install argparse